entur/enki/README.md

 npm run start-devenv
 ```

-To run together with a local instance of uttu on port 11701, add the following to your env:
+To run together with a local instance of [Uttu](https://github.com/entur/uttu) on port 11701, add the following to your env:

 ```
 UTTU_API_URL=http://localhost:11701/services/flexible-lines